Table of contents

 Place

-It is the way you place your product in the market, or in short, the choice of appropriate distribution channels by which you will reach potential customers.
-In addition, the definition of distribution also includes the ease of access to the goods, and even their arrangement on the shelves in the store.
+It is how you place your product in the market or choose appropriate distribution channels by which you will reach potential customers.
+In addition, the definition of distribution also includes the ease of access to the goods and their arrangement on the shelves in the store.

 Modern 4P concept

-Although the classic 4P concept is still often used by marketers, a more modern version of it has also emerged, which is also worth mentioning.
+Although the classic 4P concept is still often used by marketers, a more modern version has also emerged, which is also worth mentioning.
 It also consists of 4 elements:

 - People – it refers not to customers, but to the company’s employees and increasing their marketing awareness.
-The product should be created by everyone (directly or indirectly) and it is from the crew that the success of the company depends.
+The product should be created by everyone (directly or indirectly), and it is from the crew that the company’s success depends.

 - Performance – they indicate the development of the company.
 Both financial and non-financial measures are taken into account here.